matthiasbressan/matthiasbressan.github.io/permaculture_climate.md

-# Visualisising meteorological data
+# Visualising climate data

-With this project we want to make complex meteorological data accessible to people who want to start a permaculture project.
+With this project we want to make complex climate data accessible to people who want to start a permaculture project.
 We provide intuitive graphical representations of weather informations for a location of your choosing as well as projections on the evolution of the climate in the future.
 To render the data more accessible we provide a dashboard in addition to a Jupyter notebook.

 ## What we learned/improved